haberdashPI/bistable/README.md

 julia> using IJulia; notebook()
 ```

-To reproduce the plots which make use of statistics functions available in R
+To reproduce the plot which make use of statistics functions available in R
-(Figure 3) you will need to run R and call the following command.
+(Figure 2) you will need to run R and call the following command.
 ```R
 > install.packages('logKDE')
 ```
-## Experimental Notes

-TODO: describe format of jld2 files (they are hdf5 files)